Function List

 ).upVec

-cannot be parallel to your sight.- The length of
+should not be parallel to your line of sight.upVec

 viewSpace